Website Under Redevelopment

 Cleaning & Polishing

 • Pro Tip: If you notice mineral dust or particles, rinse the surface with water before wiping to prevent scratching.
+Dry immediantly if there is painted text.

 • The Golden Rule: Use ONLY a clean lens-cleaning microfiber cloth (provided) or your fingers.
+NOT Alcohol pads.

 • Technique: Apply acrylic cleaning spray or polish in a gentle, circular motion.